-From May 31 - June 2, 2020, in exciting downtown Toronto, Liberation75 will showcase the best-in-class work of innovative individuals and organizations.
-Liberation75 will explore the past, present, and future of Holocaust education and remembrance through captivating discussions and presentations, interactive workshops, survivor testimony, films, artistic and musical performances, unique exhibits, ground-breaking technology, community dine-around dinners and more.
+Liberation75 will explore the past, present, and future of Holocaust education and remembrance through captivating discussions and presentations, interactive workshops, survivor testimony, films, artistic and musical performances, unique exhibits, ground-breaking technology, and more.

 In April 1983, the American Gathering of Holocaust Survivors and Descendants hosted more than 20,000 attendees in Washington, D.C.
 In April 1985, the Canadian Gathering of Holocaust Survivors and Descendants hosted 5,000 attendees in Ottawa.
 Both events were modeled after a similar event, held in Israel in 1981, which hosted 15,000 attendees.
 Since then, these events have not been repeated.